Crystal Clear Automation

 Below is a vision system to map tree positions and girth on a local tree farm.

 Machine vision allows us make a precise 3D map of your site.
-The map is a referemce system that provides additional positioning ie RTK GPS and compares "empty site" 3D model to realtime 3D scans to detect any nearby obstacle.
+The map is a referemce system that provides additional positioning ie RTK GPS and compares "empty site" 3D model to realtime 3D scans to detect any nearby obstacles.

 From aerial photos we can capture perimeters to direct the mowers where to mow and with which mower (ie. frairways, greens, approaches).
 Mounting cameras on mowers assists other positioning systems for a sharper cut line.
 This filter finds bunkers.
 Aerial 3D mapping doesn't provide the resolution and accuracy needed for autonomous mowing.
 Envision your course as shown below with the detail of the house and tree above.

+Using forearm and finger skeleton bone tracking sensors, we can provide low cost labor from foreign countries to perform tasks of high dexterity in the fields and processing centers.
+This system will also be used to train robots to learn these tasks.
 Below is some test data from Blue Mash golf course.
 Green data points are "fixed" data, yellow points are "float" reception which not as precisise as fixed.
 The rover reciever was mounted on the roof of a golf cart.

 Our GPS was offset a little south and west of google maps.
 We've fixed this since the mapping.
 Each site might have different offsets.